xbcsmith/pinebook-pro/notes/pinebook_pro_arm64.md

 I really want pure arm64 so going to install it instead of armhf.

 So I am going to try the minimal bionic image for the rockpro64

-## Start

 grab the minimal bionic image for the rockpro64